 Today men and women can stop hair loss pretty easily.
 There are chemicals that have been proven to be effective at hair regrowth.
 These chemicals are minoxidil and finasteride.
 They’re quite different however.
 Finasteride can only be used by men and you need a prescription to buy it.
 Some people think that finasteride is the best hair loss treatment for men.

 But what’s the best hair loss treatment for women?
 A couple of products come to mind.
 They both use minoxidil.
 One is called Scalp Med, which you can read about at www.scalpmed-reviews.com.
 If you’re a woman who’s losing hair you might want to try this product.
 But it’s a bit expensive.

-A slightly cheaper option is Provillus (and here are some reviews of Provillus).
+A slightly cheaper option is Provillus (please visit http://www.realprovillusreviewsinfo.com to find reviews and other information).
 This is a very popular topical hair loss treatment for both men and women.
 It also comes with vitamins that help prevent hair loss from inside your body.

 You must apply Provillus every day to stop hair loss.
 If you stop using it your hair will begin to fall out again.
 Also, be sure to start using a receding hairline treatment as early as you can.
 Don’t wait until you are bald.
 Dead hair follicles can’t be brought back to life.
 If you make an effort and get the best hair loss treatment, you can keep a beautiful head of hair.